 - Just search for “LiFePO4 swelling” to get an impression.
 This is a document explaining it a bit more.

-- My personal opinion: Don’t lock up the cells.
+- My personal opinion: Lock up pouches, don’t lock up prismatic cells.
 Always choose a construction that can absorb expansion and shrinkage to a limited extent.

 - It does not seem a good idea to me to clamp cells between two thick wooden plates with threaded rods.